 The visa on arrival explained above is issued free of cost.
 The visa extension is also free.

-The free visa on arrival facility applies only to US citizens and not to US residents or Green Card holders.
+The free visa-on-arrival facility applies only to US citizens and not to US residents or Green Card holders.
 US residents with a foreign passport should check if the country of their citizenship is eligible for a visa on arrival to Qatar.
-If not, they should arrange another visa, like a family visit visa or business visa.

 Qatar Visa For US Visa Holders